CEI-lab/ece3400-2017/docs/tutorials/3Dprinting/3D_Printing_Tutorial.md

 ![](./images/Placed_Part.png "Placed_Part")
 ![](./images/Edit_Part.png "Safety Glasses")
 ### 4. Check the process
 The process controls how quickly and accurately your part will be printed.
 You can also adjust the infill percentage, which determines how much plastic is used to make the structure of your part.
-Process also lets you add automatically generate supports and rafts.
+Process also lets you add automatically generated supports and rafts.
 The raft is a flat layer of material laid down at the base of the part to allow for a level building surface.
-The supports will be automatically placed under any overhangs and unsupported strutctures. **When using the raft, it is highly recommended to use supports and place your part some distance above the base of the printer, which will automatically generate supports between the raft and the part.** This is because it is very difficult to separate a part from the raft, but easy to separate a part from its supports.
+The supports will be automatically placed under any overhangs and unsupported structures. **When using the raft, it is highly recommended to use supports and place your part some distance above the base of the printer, which will automatically generate supports between the raft and the part.** This is because it is very difficult to separate a part from the raft, but easy to separate a part from its supports.
 ![](./images/Process.png "Placed_Part")
 ### 5. Preview the print
 This lets you see what will actually be printed by the printer.
 Everything is color coded based on how fast the printer can print it.
 The auto generated supports and raft are also shown here.
 Once you are satisfied with how everything appears in the preview, you can move on to printing.